You Wanted the Best, You Got the Drama: Kiss and the Rock and Roll Hall of Fame Media Merry Go Round

 Kiss Enters the Rock N Roll Hall of Fame with Kontroversy

-After four decades, Kiss is still in the news again.
-And all of the news is bad.
-Long time Kiss fans know Ace and Peter and Paul and Gene are not fond of one another.
+After four decades, KISS is still in the news again.
+And all of the press is bad.
+Long time KISS fans know Ace and Peter and Paul and Gene are not fond of one another.
 The feud has been blown wide open into the mainstream press thanks to all the absurd drama surrounding the foursome's Rock and Roll Hall of Fame induction.

 Peter Criss despises the notion that someone else wears the makeup of the Catman persona and also is upset over money he feels he should have received over the original reunion tour.
-He still harbors ill feelings about the way in which he was fired from the band when he last went on tour with Kiss.
+He still harbors ill feelings about how he was fired from the band when he last went on tour with KISS.

 Gene Simmons and Paul Stanley long ago grew weary of what they perceived as unprofessional conduct from Criss and Frehley.

 Radio host Eddie Trunk speculates that KISS is currently enormously successful as a touring act with Thayer and Singer in the makeup.
 Presenting Criss and Frehley without the current lineup could create the impression the new KISS is little more than a cover band.
 Business could take a hit if that became the dominant impression.

 All of this may be playing out like a surprising soap opera to those who are not long time KISS fans, but those who have followed the band for any length of time would be disappointed if NO drama occurred.

 The Rock and Roll Hall of Fame and Kiss: Late to the Party